 (b) are part of any defined flow limit as described in a CAISO Operating Procedure; or

 (c) were out of service in the last three (3) years and for which the CAISO determined a special flow limit was needed for real-time operation.

-A list of the transmission facilities that satisfy criteria (b) and (c) above is provided in the Operating Procedures.
-The list will be initially created in collaboration with the respective Participating TOs and will be reviewed by the CAISO in collaboration with the Participating TOs on an annual basis and revised as appropriate; provided, however, that the CAISO will ultimately determine the lines that are included in the list.
-The list will be reviewed by the CAISO on an annual basis and revised as appropriate.
+CRR Transmission Maintenance Outages consist only of outages that: (1) meet the criteria specified above; (2) involve system configuration changes that affect power flow in the CRR DC FNM; and (3) initiated and completed within a twenty-four (24) hour period.

 The following types of Outages need not be submitted for approval within this thirty-day time frame and will not be designated as Forced Outages if they otherwise comply with the requirements in Section 9.3.6: (1) Outages previously approved by CAISO that are moved within the same calendar month either by the CAISO or by request of the Participating TO; and (2) Outages associated with CAISO-approved allowable transmission maintenance activities during restricted maintenance operations as covered in CAISO Operating Procedures.

+36.4.3.3 Operating Procedures

+A list of the transmission facilities that satisfy criteria (b) and (c) in Section 36.4.3.2 is provided in the Operating Procedures.
+The CAISO will review the list annually in collaboration with the Participating TOs or will revise the list as appropriate; provided, however, that the CAISO will ultimately determine the lines that are included in the list.

 * * * * *